Skip to content

 A1 certificates & posted workers coming to Poland

-Posting an employee to Poland from another EU country: when an A1 certificate applies, how social-security coordination works, and where posting ends and local employment begins.
+Posting an employee to Poland: when an A1 certificate fits, how social-security coordination works, and where posting becomes local employment.

 “We post an employee to Poland — what about A1 and social security?”